A stabbing at Hamburg's central train station causes multiple injuries. A woman is arrested

 BERLIN — (AP) — A stabbing attack at the busy central train station in the German city of Hamburg left multiple people injured, some of them in life-threatening condition, authorities said.
 A woman was arrested as the suspect.

-The attacker targeted people on the platform between tracks 13 and 14 in the station, according to police.
+The attacker targeted people on the platform between tracks 13 and 14 in the station at around 6 p.m., according to police.
 The station in downtown Hamburg, Germany’s second-biggest city, is a major hub for local, regional and long-distance trains.

-Hamburg's fire service said six people sustained life-threatening injuries, while another three were seriously injured and three had slight injuries, German news agency dpa reported.
-Police, however, said on social platform X that there were no “valid figures” yet but that “several” people had life-threatening injuries.
+Police said that "several” people had life-threatening injuries, but didn't give specific figures.
+Late Friday evening, Hamburg's fire service said that 17 people were hurt in total — four of them with life-threatening injuries, another six with serious injuries and seven with light injuries, German news agency dpa reported.

-Police said a 39-year-old woman was arrested and she is believed to have acted alone.
-There was no immediate information on a possible motive.
+Police said a 39-year-old woman, a German national, was arrested at the scene without putting up resistance and that they believe after watching video footage that she acted alone.
+They secured the knife.

+There was no immediate indication of any political motive, and investigators were looking into whether the suspect may have been mentally ill, police spokesperson Florian Abbenseth said.

-Regional public broadcaster NDR reported that the attack took place shortly after 6 p.m. in front of a waiting train.
-A high-speed ICE train with its doors open could be seen at the platform after the attack.
+A high-speed ICE train with its doors open was still at the platform hours after the attack, but Abbenseth said that it was not a crime scene.

 Railway operator Deutsche Bahn said it was “deeply shocked” by the attack.
 Four tracks at the station were closed Friday evening, and some long-distance trains were delayed or diverted.